nathanho27/Yelp-BI/README.md

 ## Overview

 Yelp-BI is an end-to-end business intelligence and machine learning project that transforms Yelp Fusion API data into structured, actionable insights for local businesses.
 The project follows a real-world analytics workflow, starting with data ingestion and cleaning, moving through KPI modeling and SQL analytics, and culminating in machine learning models and Power BI dashboards.

-The goal of this project is to answer practical business questions such as pricing strategy, competitive positioning, customer perception, and market opportunity using data-driven methods.
+The goal of this project is to answer practical business questions related to pricing strategy, competitive positioning, customer perception, and market opportunity using data-driven methods.

 ---